azizgouidercap/banking-app-sg/README.md

 # Banking Application

 ## Overview
-This is a plain Java application designed to manage bank accounts with features like creating accounts, calculating savings interest, and performing withdrawals.
-The application uses MapStruct for mapping between entities and DTOs, ensuring a clean separation between persistence models and data transfer objects.
+This is a plain Java application designed to manage bank accounts with features like creating accounts, performing deposits & withdrawals, displaying balance, and tracking account operations.

 ---